 Not only that, but expect that medical professionals will take your blood and do a toxicology screen.
 If you’re sober, that will look good to investigators, prosecutors, and a potential jury.
 It’ll also help thwart a malicious prosecutor, too.

 Not only should you consider what you would tell police, but even better, if you had an insurance policy of sorts that would pay for your legal defense fees, that could prove priceless for you and your family.
-A base policy from US Law Shield is about $135 for the year.
-Or about the cost of three boxes of 9mm practice ammo.
+A base policy from US Law Shield is about $150 for a year.
+Or about the cost of a few boxes of 9mm practice ammo.
 Don’t like US Law Shield?
 Try Armed Citizens Legal Defense Network or USCCA.

-Regardless who you get your coverage from, get some today.
-Unless, of course, you have a hundred grand sitting in the bank that you’re eager to spend on a retainer for a criminal defense attorney.
+Regardless where you get your coverage, get some today.
+Unless, of course, you have at least a hundred grand sitting in the bank that you’re eager to spend on a retainer for a criminal defense attorney.

 The bottom line: think about what you will say to police in the aftermath of any use of force incident.
 Don’t get caught flat-footed and say something that will later be used against you in a court of law…criminal or civil.